 EPA's Ports Initiative is pleased to share news that funding is available for approximately six Environmental Justice Small Grant (EJSG) projects that address clean air issues at coastal and inland ports or rail yards.
 A maximum of $50,000 is available for each one-year project.
 This funding opportunity is part of a larger EJSG Request for Applications (RFA).
 The EJSG Program, established in 1994, awards grants to projects designed to develop strategies that address local environmental and public health issues, build consensus in the community, and set community priorities.

-Deadline: Application packages must be submitted by May 7, 2021 at 11:59 PM (Eastern Time) through Grants.gov.
+Deadline: Application packages must be submitted on or before June 1, 2021 through Grants.gov.

 Truck Count and Assessment for Providence, RI Port Area